TonkomoLLC/RapidCFD-Tests/README.md

 - coil-pisoFoam.
 Speed test for RapidCFD.
 Kindly prepared by and submitted by [Chengtun](https://www.cfd-online.com/Forums/members/chengtun.html) in response to the discussion found on [CFD-Online](https://www.cfd-online.com/Forums/openfoam-community-contributions/170410-discussion-thread-how-install-use-rapidcfd-3.html)  - see posts #54-57.

 - damBreak-rapidCFD.
 Dam Break test was inspired by [this](https://www.cfd-online.com/Forums/openfoam-installation/178078-comparison-openfoam-i7-xeon-32-cores-xeon-phi-knights-landing-tesla-k20m.html) CFD-Online posting by [ma-tri-x](https://www.cfd-online.com/Forums/members/ma-tri-x.html).
 Nvidia-smi output and the log file for the run are included.
 Test was stopped at ~0.402 seconds.
+For more details, see the README in the damBreak-rapidCFD folder.